ingmarboeschen/JATSdecoder/README.md

 Note: PDF article collections can be converted to NISO-JATS coded XML files with the open source software [CERMINE](https://github.com/CeON/CERMINE).

-**JATSdecoder** supplies some helpfull functions to work with textual input in general.
+**JATSdecoder** supplies some convenient functions to work with textual input in general.
-Its function **letter.convert()** unifies hexadecimal to unicode characters and, if [CERMINE](https://github.com/CeON/CERMINE) generated XML files are processed, special error correction and special letter uniformisation which is extremely relevant to its ability to extract statistical results in text.
+Its function **text2sentences()** is especially design to break floating text with scientific content (references, results) into sentences.
 **text2num()** unifies representations of written numbers and special annotations (percent, fraction, e+10) into digit numbers.
-Its function **text2sentences()** is especially design to break floating text with scientific content (references, results) into sentences.
 You can extract adjustable n words around a pattern match in a sentence with **ngram()**.
+Its function **letter.convert()** unifies hexadecimal to unicode characters and, if [CERMINE](https://github.com/CeON/CERMINE) generated XML files are processed, special error correction and special letter uniformisation which is extremely relevant to its ability to extract statistical results in text.

 - **JATSdecoder::JATSdecoder()** uses functions that can be applied stand alone on NISO-JATS coded XML files or text input:
   - get.title()      # extracts title